-The National LGBTQ+ Bar Association is dedicated to supporting LGBTQ+ attorneys throughout their careers – beginning in law school and continuing throughout your legal career, including moving to the other side of the bench.
+The National LGBTQ+ Bar is dedicated to supporting LGBTQ+ attorneys throughout their careers – beginning in law school and continuing throughout your legal career, including moving to the other side of the bench.
 Judges are vital to the functioning of our legal system and to equal justice.
 Every day, judges in municipal, tribal, state, administrative, federal, and international courts ensure legal proceedings are conducted fairly, impartially, and in accordance with the law.

 Because judicial officers play such a crucial role in our communities, it is critical that judges come from a variety of backgrounds and experiences.
 The National LGBTQ+ Bar strongly believes that diverse perspectives make the bench stronger and lead to better judgments.
 Further, diversity on the bench strengthens public confidence in our legal system because community members see themselves and their experiences reflected in the administration of justice.
 To help diversify the judiciary and increase the number of openly LGBTQ+ judges, the National LGBTQ+ Bar routinely supports LGBTQ+ judicial nominees, fosters relationships with LGBTQ+ judicial organizations, and provides resources for LGBTQ+ legal professionals interested in the bench.
 You can learn more about our judicial programming and resources below.